window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-2074205-1');

 My Photos are For Sale!

 LINK: NINE EPIC PIERS IN SOUTH CAROLINA!
-Where you stay will probably determine the fishing pier you'll want to visit more often.
-Some piers are free to walk while others charge a smal admission fee.
+Where you stay will probably determine the fishing pier you'll want to visit most often.
+Some piers are free to walk, while others charge a small admission fee.

-Note to all pier/manages and owners: If you spot a mistake in your listing, or if you have not been listed here.
-If you want to make changes to your listing ...or if there is something sles you want to tell me... please send an email with the subject 'piers'
+Note to all pier/manages and owners: If you spot a mistake in your listing or if you have not been listed here or if you want to make changes in current listings... or if there is something else you want to tell me...please send an email with the subject 'piers'

 Myrtle Beach State Park has added informational fish signs on the pier.
-The signs show photos of the fish, the fish's identity, limits, size limits, and other restrictions.
-My photos rotate every 5 seconds.
-Click any any image to stop rotation.
+The signs show photos of the fish, the fish's identity, limits, size restrictions and more.
+My photos rotate about every 5 seconds.
+Click any image to stop rotation.
+Atlantic Sharp Nose, Spotted trout and many others.

 Myrtle Beach State Park Current Pier Fees